ISO 26262: Part 8: Supporting processes

-Part 9: Automotive Safety Integrity Level (ASIL)-oriented and safety-oriented analysis
+Part 9: Automotive safety integrity level (ASIL)-oriented and safety-oriented analysis

 Automotive Safety Integrity Level refers to an abstract classification of inherent safety risk in an automotive system or elements of such a system.
 ASIL classifications are used within ISO 26262 to express the level of risk reduction required to prevent a specific hazard, with ASIL D representing the highest hazard level and ASIL A the lowest.
 The ASIL assessed for a given hazard is then assigned to the safety goal set to address that hazard and is then inherited by the safety requirements derived from that goal.

-ASIL Assessment Overview
+ASIL assessment overview

 The determination of ASIL is the result of hazard analysis and risk assessment.
 In the context of ISO 26262, a hazard is assessed based on the relative impact of hazardous effects related to a system, as adjusted for relative likelihoods of the hazard manifesting those effects.
 That is, each hazardous event is assessed in terms of severity of possible injuries within the context of the relative amount of time a vehicle is exposed to the possibility of the hazard happening as well as the relative likelihood that a typical driver can act to prevent the injury.

-ASIL Assessment Process
+ASIL assessment process

 At the beginning of the safety life cycle, hazard analysis and risk assessment is performed, resulting in assessment of ASIL to all identified hazardous events and safety goals.

 Each hazardous event is classified according to the severity (S) of injuries it can be expected to cause: